linpengcheng/PurefunctionPipelineDataflow/README.md

 The whole system consists of five basic components.
 It perfectly achieves unity and simplicity.
 It must be the ultimate programming methodology.

+The idea of simplicity and unity is an important guiding ideology of scientific research.
 It can be found from the knowledge of various disciplines: the more universally applicable a unified theory, the simpler it is, and the more basic it is, the greater it is.